School of Law enters academic and research collaboration with Chinese University

 On 15 December 2015, the School of Law at the University of Leeds welcomed a delegation led by Professor Liu Xiangshu the Vice President of Southwest University of Political Science and Law in China.

-The delegation was welcomed by Professors Alastair Mullis and Joan Loughrey the Head and Deputy Head of the School of Law and Professors Jeremy Higham and Roger Halson, respectively the Dean and International Director of the Faculty of Education, Social Sciences and Law.
+The delegation was welcomed by Professors Alastair Mullis and Joan Loughrey the Head and Deputy Head of the School of Law and Professors Jeremy Higham and Roger Halson, respectively the Dean and International Director of the Faculty of Social Sciences.
 Among the Chinese delegates were Mr. Guo Zengqi (Director of the Vice Chancellor’s Office), Professor Tang Li (School of Law, Dean) and Professor Yu Jingsong, School of Economics (Deputy Dean).
 They were also accompanied by Ms. Liu Yuji (International Cooperation and Exchange Office, Interpreter).

 The main purpose of the visit was the launch of a new academic and research collaboration between the Schools of Law in the two universities.
 This collaboration will provide a platform for a series of long term collaborative activities including; development of collaborative research projects; organization of joint academic activities (such as courses, conferences, seminars, and lectures); exchange of research and teaching personal; and student placements and exchanges.